jhpyle/docassemble/demo.md

 yesno: x.has_other_children
 decoration: children
 comment: |
+  This illustrates the use of various methods of the class Individual.
+  Depending on who x is, this question will ask different things:

   Example 1: So far, you have told me about John Doe's two children, Sally Doe and Harold Doe.
 Does John Doe have any other children?